OpenBuildings/spiderling/README.md

 All of these locator types give you the ability to easily scan the page and select something you are looking for to click or fill without looking at the html of the page at all.
 Everywhere there is a selector you can enter an ``array('{locator type}', '{selector}')`` to change the default locator type.

-Here's an example using the previous html:
+Here's an example using the previous HTML:

 ```html
 <html>